 Applying custom attributes to Glossary

-How to view and apply organization-level text custom attributes to glossary assets.
+How to view and apply organization-level custom attributes to glossary assets.

 Overview